-The College works closely in Partnership with the LEP and aligns its small adult provision against the Economic Development Strategy for Cornwall and programmes which develop the workforce and create opportunities for employment, especially within the city of Truro as the centre for many key employers.
+The College works closely in Partnership with the LEP and other key partners such as the FSB and the Chamber of Commerce and aligns its small adult provision against the Economic Development Strategy for Cornwall and the LSIP to create programmes which develop the workforce and provide opportunities for employment, especially within the city of Truro as the centre for many key employers.
 The College offers for example professional qualifications which align against the employment demand within the county and is often the only provider to do so.